sizeofvoid/libopeninput/doc/user/lua-plugins.rst

 It is not possible to e.g. use the ``io`` module from a script.

-To use methods on instantiated objects, the method call syntax must be used.
+To use methods on instantiated objects, the ``object:method`` method call syntax must be used.
 For example:

 .. code-block:: lua